izidormaklary/intro-react/intro-react/README.md

 # Introduction to React.js

-First frontend framework I am working with, a lot of thing to learn about.
+First frontend framework I am working with, a lot of things to learn.

         project duration: 4-5 days
         solo